 The data from Alzheimer’s Disease International (ADI) in 2018 estimate that 10 million new dementia patients will be added worldwide.
 This means that an average of one person will suffer from dementia every 3 seconds.
 The global dementia population is estimated to be 50 million, and by 2050 the number will reach 152 million.
 Also, the cost of care for dementia is estimated to be $ 1 trillion in 2018 and will double to $ 2 trillion by 2030 [1].

 Due to a decline in birth rate and great development and progress of medical technology, the proportion of elderly people has risen annually in Taiwan.
 It has become one of the fastest-growing aged countries.
 Consequently, problems related to aging societies will emerge.
-Dementia is one of prevailing age-related diseases influence daily li economic burden.
-Based on the results of an epidemiological survey of dementia commissioned by the Taiwan Alzheimer’s Disease Association in 2011 and the demographic data of the Ministry of the Interior at the end of December 2018, 3,433,517 elderly people aged 65 or older (14.56%), of which 626,026 mild cognitive impairment (MCI), accounting for 18.23% 269,725 dementia, accounting for 7.86% (of which 109,706 extremely mild dementia) [1].
-That is to say, there about dementia for every 12 people over 65 years, and there dementia for every 5 people over 80 years
+Dementia is one of the prevailing age-related diseases with the greatest influence on daily life and the greatest economic burden.
+Based on the results of an epidemiological survey of dementia commissioned by the Taiwan Alzheimer’s Disease Association in 2011 and the demographic data of the Ministry of the Interior at the end of December 2018, there were 3,433,517 elderly people aged 65 or older (14.56%), of which 626,026 had mild cognitive impairment (MCI), accounting for 18.23%, and 269,725 had dementia, accounting for 7.86% (of which 109,706 had extremely mild dementia) [1].
+That is to say, there was about one case of dementia for every 12 people over 65 years of age, and there one case of dementia for every 5 people over 80 years of age

 Dementia is not a single disease, but a combination of symptoms.
-Its symptoms are not only memory loss, but also degradation of other cognitive functions, including language ability, sense of space, computing ability, the functions of judgment, abstract thinking ability, and attention.
-At the same time, symptoms such as disturbing behavior, personality changes, delusions or hallucinations may occur.
-The severity of these symptoms is sufficient to affect interpersonal relationships and workability.
+Its symptoms are not only memory loss, but also the degradation of other cognitive functions, including language ability, sense of space, computing ability, and the functions of judgment, abstract thinking ability, and attention.
+At the same time, symptoms such as disturbing behavior, personality changes, delusions, or hallucinations may occur.
+The severity of these symptoms is sufficient to affect patients’ interpersonal relationships and workability.
 There is currently no medicine that can cure dementia, so how to prevent dementia has become a topic of public concern.
 As the research on dementia continues to progress, we have become more aware of the factors that help prevent or delay dementia.
-The public should actively increase brain-protective factors and reduce risk factors in their lives to reduce the risk of dementia and even prevent occurrence.
-Studies have shown that engaging in mental or creative activities that stimulate brain function can reduce the risk of developing dementia, with a relative risk reduction of nearly 50% [1].
-Elderly people should develop the habit of life-long learning to strengthen effective neural bonds between brain cells and reserve brain cognitive functions.
-Playing chess is one of suggested activities.
+The public should actively increase brain-protective factors and reduce risk factors in their lives to reduce the risk of dementia and even prevent its occurrence.
+Studies have shown that engaging in mental or creative activities that stimulate brain functions can reduce the risk of developing dementia, with a relative risk reduction of nearly 50% [1].
+Elderly people should develop the habit of life-long learning to strengthen effective neural bonds between brain cells and preserve brain cognitive functions.
+Playing chess is one of the suggested activities.

-Chinese chess is flat disc and the total chessmen are divided into two parts, generally red and black side, each different Chinese characters and chessmen, as shown in Figure 1.
+Chinese chess is played with flat discs, and the total chessmen are divided into two parts, generally a red and a black side, each with seven different Chinese characters and 16 chessmen, as shown in Figure 1.
 It is a very popular two-player board game in Taiwan, China, and some other Asian countries.
 It is especially popular with retired seniors.
-When the elderly play chess, a robotic system including a simple and low-cost camera and a small robotic arm can be used to implement an automatic chess-placing system to help the elderly place the chessmen and reduce some chores.
-People may even play chess with a chess robot that includes the chess system and software for playing.
+When the elderly play chess, a robotic chess system including a simple and low-cost camera and a small robotic arm can be used to implement an automatic chess-placing system to help the elderly place the chessmen and reduce some chores.
+People may even play chess with a chess robot that includes the robotic chess system and software for playing.